marioortizmanero/nullderef.com/content/blog/plugin-abi-stable/index.md

 <a name="_performance"></a>
 ## Performance

 I first tried to write these benchmarks with [cargo nightly's implementation](https://doc.rust-lang.org/nightly/cargo/commands/cargo-bench.html?highlight=feature).
-However, since it's so basic, not updated regularly, and requires nightly, I moved to {% crate criterion %}, which I quite liked after using it for [another post](https://nullderef.com/blog/web-api-client/).
+However, since it's so basic, not updated regularly, and requires nightly, I moved to {% crate "criterion" %}, which I quite liked after using it for [another post](https://nullderef.com/blog/web-api-client/).

 First, we can take a look at already implemented plugin systems in order to have an idea of the performance hit we'll experience in Tremor.
 This is what we should expect once our system is polished and ready for deployment: